Buzz is growing around the use of magnesium oil for stroke recovery.

 A stroke occurs when the supply of blood in the brain is compromised by either a blocked or burst artery.
 This leads to the death of brain cells that are deprived of oxygen-rich blood until the stroke has been treated and normal blood flow is restored.

 When the motor cortex of the brain is damaged by stroke, it can result in motor impairments.
-When the brain cannot send proper signals to the muscles anymore, stroke patients cannot properly move.
+When the brain cannot send proper signals to the muscles anymore, patients experience difficulty producing movement with their arms and legs.

-So when a stroke interrupts the brain’s ability to correctly send signals to the muscles, and magnesium plays a role in neuromuscular conduction, there may be a connection between stroke recovery and magnesium.
+Therefore, because a stroke interrupts the connection between the brain and muscles and magnesium affects neuromuscular conduction, there may be a connection between stroke recovery and magnesium.

 But the question is, how?